-An outcome of primary importance to the Center for Clinical and Translational Science (CCaTS) is whether participation in the KL2 Program adequately prepares scholars to become successful clinical investigators.
+An outcome of primary importance to Mayo Clinic Center for Clinical and Translational Science (CCaTS) is whether participation in the KL2 Program adequately prepares scholars to become successful clinical investigators.

-Outcomes data tracked for each KL2 scholar includes academic positions; grants submitted and awarded; peer-reviewed publications submitted and published; patents received; and other traditional academic career accomplishments, such as recognition awards for teaching and research.
+Outcomes data tracked for each KL2 scholar includes academic positions, grants submitted and awarded, peer-reviewed publications published, patents received, and other traditional academic career accomplishments, such as recognition awards for teaching and research.

 When you enter the KL2 Program as a scholar — and again each year — you are surveyed to assess your competencies and accomplishments.
-This progressive information is reviewed by you and your mentors during your annual meeting with the CCaTS Postdoctoral Programs Committee.
+This progressive information is reviewed by you and your mentors during your annual meeting with the CCaTS KL2 Leadership and Scientific Review Committee.